About our Parish

 Holy Annunciation Orthodox Church is a parish of the Australia and New Zealand Diocese of the Russian Orthodox Church Outside of Russia (ROCOR).
 We are the only Orthodox Christian parish in Brisbane dedicated to the worship of God in the English language.

-Our parishioners are from all over the world, with birthplaces in Australia and New Zealand, Southeast Asia through China and Japan, the United States and Central America, Africa and beyond.
+Our parishioners are from all over the world, with birthplaces spanning from Australia and New Zealand, to Russia and Southeast Asia, to the British Isles, South Africa, North America and beyond.
 All are united by our common faith, and we welcome any to join us, and experience the Church that Christ founded.

 Our Parish History

-Founded over 40 years ago, our parish made history in the mid-1980s by being the first Orthodox parish in Australia to have all services in the English language.
-Read more on our Parish History page.
+Founded in 1972, our parish made history in the mid-1980s by being the first Orthodox parish in Australia to have all services in the English language.
+If you’d like to know more about our parish, you can read more on our Parish History page.